How PowerPoint Could Make You Famous

-2017 marks the 30th birthday of PowerPoint.
+2017 marked the 30th birthday of PowerPoint.
 What began as a program for Macintosh to format and print to transparencies has grown to ubiquity, with 95 percent market share and installation on more than 1 billion computers today.

 Nearly every student and employee in the world has seen and/or used PowerPoint.
 And if you are reading this blog, I can almost guarantee you’ve suffered through a PowerPoint.
 Why the agony?
 Because too few people today know how to garner the power from PowerPoint.

 I’ve worked with PowerPoint for more than two decades, and having seen hundreds, if not thousands of decks, I see three consistent problems, which I’ll relay to you below.